This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 3. Choose fill and outline type

-There are several fill and outlines types available there, allowing you to create a lot of lettering combination:
+There are several fill and outline types available there, allowing you to create many lettering combinations:

 Fill options: